Madan Paliwal: Personal life

 Madan Paliwal is married to Sushila Devi Paliwal.
 He lives in a private three storey building in Nathdwara, Rajasthan named 'Tathakim' worth millions.
 He loves to promote sports activities and constructed a cricket stadium at Nathdwara.

 Social responsibilities

 To mark the pious days of the Navratri, Mr. Madan Paliwal has organised Ram Katha by famous preacher Morari Bapu at many places of India and placed an invite along with C. P. Joshi (former Minister of Road Transport and Highways) to the President of India at Rashtrapati Bhavan.
 He also witnessed the oath ceremony of Narendra Modi (Prime Minister of India).
-Madan Paliwal is constructing a 351 foot Lord Shiva statue at Nathdwara.
-It will be the tallest statue of Lord Shiva in the world (100 feet taller than the Statue of Liberty, which is similar to a 35 storey building).
+Madan Paliwal has built a 351 foot Lord Shiva statue at Nathdwara.
+It is the tallest statue of Lord Shiva in the world (100 feet taller than the Statue of Liberty, which is similar to a 35 storey building).
 The construction of the giant figurine is backed by Miraj Group.

+In 2025, Madan Paliwal launched a large-scale environmental initiative to plant one crore trees across India.
+The project aims to promote ecological sustainability and community awareness, with a focus on long-term care and maintenance of the plantations.
+Supported by Miraj Group’s dedicated resources and infrastructure, the initiative reflects Paliwal’s commitment to creating a greener future for coming generations.